#1 on GoogleDAC/AMPMid PriceReview

 The XO sounds a bit airier, wider, fluffier, livelier, and edgier than the marginally darker, bassier, and more closed-in AP 80 Pro-X with its lesser perceive treble extension.
 The XO is definitely more open with a bigger headroom, however at the expense of depth.
 Nevertheless are the differences smaller and insignificant outside of analytical listening for testing purposes.

-Hidizs did not have many options for creating a different sound signature between two devices using the same SoC.
+Hidizs did not have many options for creating a different sound signature between two devices using the same all-in-one chip.
 Their main option is filtering.
 The greatly announced “crystal oscillators” (quartz grains pulsating in an electric field…initally used for for achieving accuracy in quartz watches) is probably meant to minimize jitter, and therefore sound deterioration.
 If this really works, this may explain the performance differences between dap and XO.

 Alternating between XO’s filters does not make any sonic difference to my ears.